Welcome to the IUJ Dormitory!

-Linen rental service is provided as part of the dorm package.
-To receive a fresh set of sheets, please put the used items into the provided bag and hang the bag on your door knob every Tuesday morning by 10:00am.
+Linen rental services are provided as part of the dorm package.
+(This service is not extended to those living off campus.)
+To receive a fresh set of sheets, please put the used items into the provided bag and hang the bag on your doorknob every Tuesday morning by 10:00am.

 - The off-campus linen service agency will exchange them for a fresh set.